Not sure where to start…

 Once I realized that I was alone with my thoughts I really started to cry.
 I was so afraid that I was going to lose my soulmate and I needed to talk to someone, but I was all by myself.
 I picked up my phone and dialed my oldest daughter, but before it rang, I hung up.
 We hadn’t talked for months and I was pretty sure she wouldn’t answer, and in my present state, I knew I couldn’t handle the rejection.

 Here I was, once again, completely alone with my thoughts; wracking my brains out, trying to figure out what I had done to end up where I was in my life?
-I just didn’t get it …even if I didn’t have PTSD and it was Munchausen’s syndrome like my biological family keeps saying it is, what family would abandon their own because of a mental illness?
+I just didn’t get it …even if I didn’t have post-traumatic stress disorder (PTSD) and it was Munchausen’s syndrome like my biological family keeps saying it is, what family would abandon their own because of a mental illness?

 I was beside myself.
 I kept pacing back and forth, I couldn’t stop crying and poor Laddie was following me so that he could do his job, but I was too worked up to do anything other than pet him and tell him to go and lie down.